Skip to Main Content

 What is acyclovir?

-Acyclovir is an antiviral medication.
-It works to control illness due to certain viruses in patients with weak immune systems.
-It may be used for herpes simplex virus (HSV), varicella (chicken pox), herpes zoster (shingles), or cytomegalovirus (CMV).
-When applied to the skin, acyclovir may be used for cold sores and genital warts.
+Acyclovir is a type of antiviral medication.
+It controls certain viruses in patients with weak immune systems.
+It may be used to help treat or prevent herpes simplex virus (HSV), varicella (chicken pox), herpes zoster (shingles), or cytomegalovirus (CMV).
+When applied to the skin, acyclovir may be used to treat cold sores and genital warts.

-Patients receiving acyclovir may have regular tests including blood draws and urine tests to check blood counts and monitor liver and kidney function.
-Patients receiving acyclovir by IV will be monitored for neurotoxicity.
-Problems such as tremor, confusion, agitation, and changes in consciousness can happen, especially in patients who receive high doses or have decreased kidney function.
+Your care team will order certain tests to check blood counts and monitor liver and kidney function.
+Patients that get acyclovir by IV will be monitored for effects on the nervous system (neurotoxicity).
+Problems such as tremor, confusion, agitation, and changes in consciousness can happen, especially in patients who receive high doses or have reduced kidney function.

 tablet and capsule icon

-May be taken as a tablet or capsule by mouth
+May be given as a tablet or capsule by mouth

 liquid dropper icon